RonVest92/LMIC-Health-Insights-ToolKit/README.md

-Got it — here’s the **enhanced GitHub README** with a new **“Project Story”** section that tells the narrative behind your LMIC Health Insights Toolkit.
-This will help reviewers at the Gates Foundation (and anyone else visiting your repo) quickly understand *why* you built it, *how* it aligns with their mission, and *what impact* it could have.

----

 # 🌍 LMIC Health Insights Toolkit
 **Responsible AI Prototype for Low‑ and Middle‑Income Country Health Contexts**
 *Built for Gates AI Fellows–style impact projects*